 Felicity Burch, recently appointed as executive director of the UK’s Centre for Data Ethics & Innovation (CDEI), welcomed the strategy’s publication, saying in a tweet that her organisation, which is part of the DCMS, ‘looked forward to supporting it’.

-The Bank of England (BoE) and Financial Conduct Authority (FCA) set up an ‘Artificial Intelligence Public Private Forum’ in October last to discuss the use and impact of AI in financial services.
+The Bank of England (BoE) and Financial Conduct Authority (FCA) set up an ‘Artificial Intelligence Public Private Forum’ last October to discuss the use and impact of AI in financial services.

 The forum’s most recent meeting was in June, during which members ‘acknowledged that the topic of regulatory responses to AI is highly complex’, according to the meeting’s minutes.
 ‘One example is the European Commission proposal for AI regulation [in April 2021].
 Members also highlighted that some jurisdictions already have explicit guidance that applies to AI models, like Singapore.
 Therefore, international regulatory fragmentation could pose a significant challenge,’ the minutes state.